AzFoxxo/Viso-Fox/isa.md

 ### Behaviours

-If an interrupt entry is defined as `0x00`, it is considered an invalid interrupt and perform a `NOP` (No Operation) instead of invoking an interrupt handler.
+If an interrupt entry is defined as `0x00`, it is considered an invalid interrupt and perform a `nop` (No Operation) instead of invoking an interrupt handler.
 This allows the CPU to skip over unused or unimplemented interrupts without causing an error.

 When an interrupt is invoked, the CPU saves the current state of the program (registers and flags) onto the stack before transferring control to the interrupt handler.
 This ensures that when the interrupt handler completes, it can restore the program state and continue execution seamlessly.

-When `INT` is invoked, the CPU performs the following steps:
+When `int` is invoked, the CPU performs the following steps:

 1. Pushes R0-R7
 2. Pushes FLAGS